-(e) placed in the polarimeter.
+(e) The glass cell of 10 cm length is expensive, so one cell is used for all the solutions that are placed in the polarimeter.

 Suggest how you would ensure that the concentration of solution in the cell is accurate each time the cell is used for the different sucrose solutions.

-[1]

 (f) Concentration of sucrose is the independent variable in this polarimeter experiment.

 The glass cell of 10 cm length is replaced by a glass cell of 20 cm length.
-The 20 cm glass cell is filled with $0.0750\mathrm{gcm^{-3}}$ sucrose solution.
+The 20 cm glass cell is filled with $0.0750 \,\text{g}\,\text{cm}^{-3}$ sucrose solution.

-Predict the value for the observed angle of rotation, α{obs} , for the sucrose solution of concentration 0.0750 g cm -3 when the 20 cm cell is used.
+Predict the value for the observed angle of rotation, α{obs} , for the sucrose solution of concentration 0.0750 g cm-3 when the 20 cm cell is used.
 Explain your answer.

 predicted value =

 explanation

-[2]

 (g) Before the angles of rotation of the sucrose solutions are measured, the glass cell is first filled with distilled water and the angle of rotation measured.

 Explain why this measurement is taken.

-[1]

 [Total: 18]